Xudangliatiger/xudangliatiger.github.io/_includes/about/en.md

-Dongli Xu is an incoming Ph.D student at CVSSP, University of Surrey, under the supervision of [Prof. Wenwu Wang](https://personalpages.surrey.ac.uk/w.wang/) and  the co-supervision of [Prof. Philip J.B.
-Jackson](https://www.surrey.ac.uk/people/philip-jackson).
+Dongli Xu is a research assistant at SAIS, He is looking for a PhD position!
 He worked as a research engineer at [NullmaxAI](https://www.nullmax.ai/) (2023-2024) focusing on autonomous driving and generative model.
 He received his master's degree in the School of Computer Science at the University of Sydney (2021-2023), supervised by [Dr. Chang Xu](http://changxu.xyz).
 He worked at the University of Electronic Science and Technology of China (2020-2021) with [Prof. Wen li](http://wenli-vision.github.io/), investigating computer vision in the School of Computer Science and Engineering.
 He received his B. E. in Computer Science and Technology from Harbin Engineering University (2020) and was advised by [Prof. Jian Guan](http://homepage.hrbeu.edu.cn/web/guanjian1).

 ---